abarkley123/Tower_Attack_Prototype/README.md

 ### Prerequisites

-Some basic of Tower Defense games would be useful in knowing the typical formulaic pattern of thesse games - https://en.wikipedia.org/wiki/Tower_defense.
+Some basic of Tower Defense games would be useful in knowing the typical formulaic pattern of these games - https://en.wikipedia.org/wiki/Tower_defense.
 This game takes the opposite perspective in terms of gameplay, although the progression mechanics for the most part essentially remain the same.

 ## Built With